Siege of Breda (1637): Background

-The siege
+Siege

-The siege was preceded by an attempt to surprise the garrison on 21 July 1637 by Dutch cavalry under Henry Casimir I of Nassau-Dietz.
-However, the gates were closed in time and the Dutch skirmishers driven back.
-The Dutch then from 23 July on first captured a number of villages around the city (Frederick Henry made his headquarters in Ginneken) and then started to dig a double line of circumvallation that would eventually reach a circumference of 34 km.
+On 21 July 1637, the siege was preceded by an attempt to surprise the garrison by Dutch cavalry under Henry Casimir I of Nassau-Dietz.
+However, the gates were closed in time and the Dutch skirmishers were driven back.
+Three days later the Dutch then captured a number of villages around the city.
+Ten companies of English troops which were led by veteran Colonel Charles Morgan captured Ginneken.
+Frederick Henry set up his headquarters here and the besiegers started to dig a double line of circumvallation that would eventually reach a circumference of 34 km.
 An outer contravallation (8 ft. deep and 16 ft. wide) defended the besiegers from outside interference, and outside this area the low-lying countryside was inundated by damming a few rivers.

 Unlike the strategy adopted by Ambrosio Spinola at Breda in 1624–25, Frederick Henry did not plan on a passive siege, aimed at starving the fortress, but intended a more aggressive approach.
-The Spanish attempt at relief that the Cardinal-Infante soon launched was unable to dislodge the besiegers.
+The Spanish attempted a relief led by the Cardinal-Infante but were driven back and chased by 22 companies including four English companies led by Sir Simon Harcourt.
 He therefore lifted his siege of the besiegers and moved with his army to the valley of the Meuse, where he took Roermond and Venlo from the Dutch, a considerable loss.

 Undistracted, the besiegers meanwhile started digging covered trenches inward from the circumvallation line toward the hornworks of the fortress, which had been constructed by the Dutch themselves on the model of a star fort.
 Two of these trenches were dug toward the Ginnekenpoort (Ginneken Gate), one by French, the other by English mercenaries.
 The French finished their work on 27 August, the English one day later.
 Fascines were used to fill the moat.
 The French and English scaled the walls of the hornwork on 1 September.
 That same night, the French ambassador Girard de Charnacé, who commanded a French regiment of the besiegers, was adventitiously killed by a bullet to the head.

 The besiegers then started mining the hornwork, and on 7 September the mine was blown, breaching the walls.
 George Monk, later first Duke of Albemarle, then a captain in Dutch service, was first in the breach.
 The hornwork was taken.
 However, a few days later a different mine misfired, and another attack was repelled with great loss of life among the Dutch and Scottish attackers.
 Nevertheless, the defenders now abandoned this part of the outer defense works to the besiegers.

 On 2 October, count Henry of Nassau managed to take a lunette and ravelin and drive the defenders into the city proper.
 This meant that the inner city was now open to attack by mines.
 The garrison knew that the situation was hopeless.
 Honor having been preserved, the governor, Gomar de Fourdin sued for an honorable surrender on 6 October.
 The capitulation was signed, and on 11 October the Habsburg garrison left the city with flags flying and drums rolling.
 They marched off toward Mechelen.